matrix-org/matrix-spec-proposals/specification/intro.rst

   #room_alias:domain

-See the `Identifier Grammar`_ section for full details of the structure of a room alias.
+See the `appendices <appendices.html#identifier-grammar>`_ for full details of the structure of a room alias.

 A room alias "points" to a room ID and is the human-readable label by which rooms are publicised and discovered.
 The room ID the alias is pointing to can